SamuelLHuber/spacetimedb-typescript-sdk/packages/sdk/README.md

 ## SpacetimeDB SDK

+> [!WARNING]
+> As of version 1.4.0, this NPM package has been DEPRECATED in favor of https://www.npmjs.com/package/spacetimedb.
+If you are on v1.3.2 and would like to upgrade, switch your package to `spacetimedb`.

 ### Overview

 This repository contains the TypeScript SDK for SpacetimeDB.
 The SDK allows to interact with the database server and is prepared to work with code generated from a SpacetimeDB backend code.